you-d/laravel-tokyowise/README.md

 As of the current stage, this project is far from being production ready even though it is already taking shape.
 A few minor pages are still unfinished, heaps of measures could still be implemented to improve the site's backend  performance, etc etc...

-Over the course of time, more features will be added into this demo site that may deviate from already existing features on the original site. (hint: a feature to allow show/hide posts has already been planned.)